Current child support is the amount that a person is ordered to pay on a regular basis as part of a child support order.

 After failing to make an on-time payment, the a person will owe their regular current child support payments plus the past-due child support owed.
 The same is true if a person fails to make on-time alimony or cash-medical support payments.

 For example: You have been ordered to pay $200 per month in current child support, and you fail to make your first payment on time.
 The next month, you'll owe $200 in current support plus the $200+ owed in past-due child support.

-In contrast, past-due child support is the amount one is ordered to to pay if one fails to make a current child support payment on time.
+Conversely, past-due child support is the amount a person is ordered to pay if they didn't make a current child support payment on time.

-Depending on your situation, you may be able to modify the amount of current child support you are paying.
-Generally speaking, it is significantly easier to modify current child support than it is to modify past-due support.
+Depending on your situation, you may be able to change (modify) the amount of current child support you are paying.
+Generally speaking, it is much simpler to change the amount of current child support owed than it is to change the amount owed in past-due support.